rpgreview/papersandpaychecks/pnp.md

 ### Dexterity Based Skills

 There are many Dexterity based skills and they tend to have an average focus.
 Dexterity-based skills have a default of -4 for the unksilled, existing in the middle of influence of natural ability and training.

+**Craft (electronic)**

+A Craft (electronic) check is used to build and repair electronic equipment assuming component materials (vacuum tubes, transistors, diodes, integrated circuits etc),  including audio-visual equipment, timers, radio and television equipment, information processing switches, and signal processing.

+**Craft (mechanical)**

+A Craft (mechanic) check is used to build and repair mechanical equipment, that is, machinery based on the behaviour of physical bodies when subjected to forces and displacements.
+This includes automatic machinery, boilers, air conditioning and refrigeration, aircraft, and various mills.

+**Craft (structural)**

+A Craft (structural) check is used when a character is producing various items related to the home, building and construction industry from various materials including wood, metal, or concrete.
+It includes various furnishings and fittings, structural painting, plastering, tiling, cement laying, plumbing, and building electrics.

+**Craft (art)**

+A Craft (visual art) check is used when a character is engaging in the production, repair, or restoration of items of fine art through an object medium (i.e., excluding acting, music, etc).
+This includes painting, jewellry, sculpture, and video.

 Balance,
 Drive,